Zero-Permutation Jet-Parton Assignment using a Self-Attention Network: The Network

 \subsection{The Objective Function}

 We consider the jet-parton assignment problem as a jet-wise multi-class classification task.
 That is, we will build a model which, for each jet in the event, gives a probability for the jet to belong to each of several classes.
-For our example of fully hadronically decaying top pair production, there are five classes: $b$ jets produced in the decay $t \to bW$, light quark jets from the decay $W \to jj'$, $b$ jets and $W$ jets produced from the equivalent anti-top decays, and jets not associated to the top quark decays, which we will call other jets.
-Since it is hard to distinguish jets originating from \(t\) and jets originating from \(\bar{t}\) when both tops are hadronically decaying, we introduce arbitrary indices 1 and 2 for either of the top quarks in the pair and their decay products, and develop an objective function which is insensitive to the ordering of the jets.
+For our example of fully hadronically decaying top pair production, there are five classes: $b$ jets produced in the decay $t \to bW$, light quark jets from the decay $W \to jj'$, $b$ jets, and $W$ jets produced from the equivalent anti-top decays, and jets not in association with decays of the top quarks, which we will call other jets.
+Since it is hard to distinguish jets originating from \(t\) and jets originating from \(\bar{t}\) when both tops are hadronically decaying, we introduce arbitrary indices 1 and 2 for either of the top quarks in the pair and their decay products and develop an objective function which is insensitive to the ordering of the jets.

 The model is thus a function $f^\theta$ of the form: